Bachelor of Science (B.S.) in Biology

 Independent research is highly encouraged, and a number of current students and alumni have become published researchers in their field of study.

 Do you want to learn about genetics from a geneticist?
-Or about the human anatomy from a medical doctor?
 Do you want insight on reptiles and amphibians from an expert?